kahkengwong/CEP-IP_Framework/README.md

 ### 🐛 Found a Bug?
 [Open an issue](https://github.com/kahkengwong/CEP-IP_Framework/issues) describing the problem, including your error message, R version, and operating system.

-### 💡 Have an Improvement?
+### 💡 Want to Contribute Improvements?
-You can contribute via a **pull request**.

-**What is a pull request?**: A way to propose changes to the repository - You fork (copy) the project, make improvements in your copy, then ask me to review and merge your changes into the main project.
+If you've made enhancements you'd like to share with others, you can contribute back via a **pull request** (i.e., a way to propose merging your improvements back into the main repository so others can benefit).

 **How to submit:**
-1. Fork this repository (click "Fork" button at top)
-2. Make your changes in your forked copy
+1. Make changes in your forked copy
-3. Click "Contribute" → "Open pull request" on your fork's GitHub page
+2. Click "Contribute" → "Open pull request" on your fork's GitHub page
-4. Describe your changes and submit
+3. Describe your changes and submit

-I'll review and may ask questions before merging. **Not comfortable with GitHub?** Just [open an issue](https://github.com/kahkengwong/CEP-IP_Framework/issues) describing your suggested improvement instead.
+I'll review and may ask questions before merging. **Or simply:** [Open an issue](https://github.com/kahkengwong/CEP-IP_Framework/issues) describing your idea.

 ---